 Armed with knitting needles and origami paper, the Maths Craft team are on a mission to bring maths to the masses.

-Dr Jeanette McLeod has a PhD in pure mathematics from the Australian National University, and is currently a Senior Lecturer at the University of Canterbury and a Principle Investigator in Te Pūnaha Matatini.
-Her research interests include combinatorics, Latin squares, graph colouring and random graphs, and she also knits, crochets and sews.
-Together with Dr Julia Collins, she created the inaugural Maths Craft Festival which was hosted by the Auckland Museum in 2016.
-Jeanette also runs a 'Stitch n Bitch' craft group in the School of Mathematics & Statistics, where people can relax and craft every week, away from the stresses of academia.
+Dr Jeanette McLeod is the co-founder and Director of Maths Craft New Zealand.
+She has a PhD in pure mathematics from the Australian National University, and is currently a Senior Lecturer at the University of Canterbury and a Principal Investigator in Te Punaha Matatini.
+Jeanette carries out research in the areas of pure and applied graph theory.
+She also knits, crochets, and sews.
 Her office is full of maths books and craft supplies.